DuxfordSBD/duxfordsbd.github.io/pages/pages-root-folder/index.md

   title: "About the Derby"
   url: '/about/'
   image: widget-1.jpg
   text: "The Duxford Soapbox Derby was established in 2013 to raise money for Cancer Research UK in memory of Phill Hill.
-To date we have raised £74,150!
-The main event is a wonderful chaotic dash around the village by would be grand prix stars racing in anything from a wheelbarrow to an old iron bath."
+To date we have raised £86,350!
+The main event is a wonderful chaotic dash around the village by would be grand prix stars racing in anything from a wheelbarrow to an old iron bath"
 widget2:
   title: "Taking part"
   url: '/participating'
   image: widget-2.jpg
-  text: "We are accepting race entries for this year's derby!
-Places are limited so get your entry in soon"
+  text: "Fancy being part of the derby?
+See how you can participate from racing to volunteering"
 widget3:
   title: "Photo and Video Gallery"
   url: '/gallery/2022-photos'